rafalkarczewski/rafalkarczewski.github.io/_posts/2025-02-11-diffusion-density.md

 <figcaption class="figcaption" style="text-align: center; margin-top: 10px; margin-bottom: 10px;"> **Stochastic Density guidance allows for noise injection without sacrificing control over image detail.** Samples geneared with the pretrained EDM2 model <d-cite key="karras2024analyzing"></d-cite> using \eqref{eq:stochastic-steering} with different values of \(q\) and noisy injected at different stages of sampling. </figcaption>
 </div>

+**Take-home:** *Stochastic Density Guidance = same rescaled score approach, plus a projected noise term that preserves the intended log-density schedule.*

 ## Conclusion

 Log-density is a crucial concept in understanding and controlling diffusion models.
-It measures the level of detail in generated images rather than merely determining in-distribution likelihood.
+It measures the level of detail in generated images rather than determining in-distribution likelihood.
 In <d-cite key="karczewski2025diffusion"></d-cite>, we explore the curious behavior of high-density regions in diffusion models, revealing unexpected patterns and proposing new ways to measure log-density across sampling methods.
 In <d-cite key="karczewski2025devildetailsdensityguidance"></d-cite>, we go further, introducing **Density Guidance** and demonstrating how to precisely control log-density in both deterministic and stochastic settings.

 These findings not only advance our theoretical understanding of diffusion models but also open up practical avenues for generating images with fine-grained control over detail and variability.